XuraCorporate/KitV2/README.md

 ## Phase 3.1 - (Anti-)Affinity Rules
 In OpenStack until the Mitaka version the Affinity and the Anti-Affinity rules were mandatory actions.
+Mandatory means that all of the VM in the same server group MUST stay (Affinity) other or MUST not stay (Anti-Affinity) together.

 Here the implementation blueprint which explains what has changed and the reasons. https://blueprints.launchpad.net/nova/+spec/soft-affinity-for-server-group
 ```